Chiang Mai – Northern Thailand

 Day 2 in the shopping & massage capital of Thailand

 I visit Wat Phra Singh, Wat Lok Molee and a few others.
-After a full day of walking around the city, I was ready for a good Thai massage.
+After a full day of walking around the city, I am ready for a good Thai massage.

-I quickly learned that in Chiang Mai, you don’t have to find a massage school – there are massage places all over town and the going rate is 150 baht for an hour (about $4.50)…SIGN ME UP!
+I quickly learned that in Chiang Mai, you don’t have to find a massage school – there are massage places all over town.
+Even better, the going rate is 150 baht for an hour (about $4.50).

 First, they take you to a small private air-conditioned room (this is a big deal in the 95 degree heat) and they give you loose linen pajamas to change into.
 Once you’ve changed, the masseuse (who is generally a tiny 80-pound Thai woman) pokes, prods and hand-chops your limbs into submission.

-After multiple nights spent on airplanes and time-zone hopping the globe in the past few weeks, this was exactly what the doctor ordered.
-After my massage, I had some great Thai food for dinner again near the market and began a full evening of shopping.
+After multiple nights spent on airplanes and time-zone hopping the globe in the past few weeks, this is exactly what the doctor ordered.
+After my massage, I have some great Thai food for dinner again near the market and begin a full evening of shopping.

 Day 3 – Elephants & Temples (and maybe just one more massage)

-It’s not bad if the elephant is walking on a level surface, but when they go down a hill or up a hill you’ve got to hold on like your life depended on it.
-And the path we were on was pretty much all hills.
-It reminded me of some of the crazy taxi rides I’ve had in my travels.
+It’s not bad if the elephant is walking on a level surface, but when they go down a hill or up a hill you’ve got to hold on like your life depends on it.
+And the path we are on is pretty much all hills.
+It reminds me of some of the crazy taxi rides I’ve had in my travels.

-I spend some time wandering around up there before walking back down to find Pat and head back into town for one last massage (and a manicure and pedicure while I was at it – total $8.50) and cheap meal before my flight back to Bangkok.
+I spend some time wandering around up there before walking back down to find Pat.
+I head back into town for one last massage (and a manicure and pedicure while I’m at it – total $8.50) and cheap meal before my flight back to Bangkok.

 From Chiang Mai to Shanghai…next stop, China.